pradziie/UofT_DSI_C7_Team_Project_eComm_Sales/README.md

 • Initial repository structure: Your GitHub repo should follow the suggested folder layout (data/, src/, reports/, etc.) and include a clean .gitignore.

+### Risks/Unknowns
+* No clear way to calculate profit margins given the datasets
+* Lack of cost/BOM data for further analysis
+* Time constraints

 ### Data cleaning temp notes:
 1. Remove unnecessary columns